lewis-worsley/digital-media-agency/README.md

 - Software Development Managers and higher
 - Owners, CEOs, CTOs, CFOs for startups are welcome

 Users with these professions will be interested in the services that RISE Media have to offer.
-In Summary, users who have an interest in the following services:
+In Summary, it is for users who have an interest in the following services:

 - Social Media Marketing
 - SEO & PPC Management